OpenGene/MrBam/README.md

   query                vcf file contains mutations to query

 optional arguments:
   -h, --help            show this help message and exit -c, --cfdna CFDNA     bam file contains cfdna reads info.
 There must be a
                         corresponding .bai file in the same directory -g, --gdna GDNA       bam file contains gdna reads info.
 There must be a corresponding .bai file in the same directory -o, --output OUTPUT   output vcf file.
+Will be overwritten if already exists --skip SKIP           skip the first N lines
+  -q, --qual QUAL       drop bases whose qulity is less than this (default:
+                        25)
-Will be overwritten if already exists -i, --info INFO      additional infomations about these position -q, --qual QUAL      drop bases whose qulity is less than this (default: 20) -s, --simple         annotate less infomations into vcf output -f, --fast           do not infer origin read size by CIGAR, it can be faster and consume less memory.
+  -s, --simple          annotate less infomations into vcf output -f, --fast            do not infer origin read size by CIGAR, it can be
+                        faster and consume less memory.
+  --drop-inconsist      drop different reads stack at the same position.
+This
+                        decreases sensitivity.
+  --dropXA              drop reads that has XA tag (multiple alignment) -m, --mismatch-limit MISMATCH_LIMIT
+                        if set, drop reads that has more mismatches than the limit. requires a 'MD' or a 'NM' tag to be present.
   -v, --verbos          output debug info
 ```

 # Performace